calyxir/calyx/docs/frontends/queues.md

 Further, nothing is actually dequeued.

-The source code is available in [`gen_strict_or_rr.py`][gen_strict_or_rr.py], which is parameterized on red_robin being `true` or `false`.
+The source code is available in [`gen_strict_or_rr.py`][gen_strict_or_rr.py], which is parameterized on round_robin being `true` or `false`.

 ### Strict Queues

 Strict queues support n flows as well, but instead, flows have a strict order of priority, which determines popping and peeking order.
-If the highest priority flow is silent when it is its turn, that flow simply skips its turn and the next flow is offered service.
+If the highest priority flow is silent when it is its turn, that flow simply skips its turn and the next priority flow is offered service.
 If a higher priority flow get pushed to in the interim, the next call to pop/peek will return from that flow.